Davey Hamilton: Life after retirement

 Hamilton also owns his own racing team, "Davey Hamilton Apex Racing."
 This team consists of two winged sprint drivers: his father Ken Hamilton and friend Mike Cullum.
 Also on the team is Davey's son DJ who races Outlaw Karts and Go Karts.
 Mike's daughter Jenna rounds out the team and she drives Outlaw Karts.
 In 2008, Hamilton became a partner in a group that purchased Terre Haute Action Track.

-In 2014 he co-founded King of the Wing, a national pavement sprint car series.
+In 2014, Hamilton co-founded King of the Wing, a national pavement sprint car series.

 Return to racing

 Hamilton at the Indianapolis Motor Speedway in May 2010.

 In 2005, Hamilton started courting sponsors and perusing the paddock in an effort to return to racing.
 After settling several personal and business issues, he landed a ride for the 2007 Indianapolis 500, driving for Vision Racing.
 Qualifying 20th, Hamilton placed ninth after the race was ended early on lap 166 due to rain.
 For 2008, Hamilton re-signed with Vision Racing.
 He finished fourteenth in the 2008 Indianapolis 500.
 For the 2009 season, he drove for Dreyer & Reinbold Racing, and was the only one of the team's four drivers to qualify during the first weekend of qualifications.
 However he crashed out of the race on lap 79.

 In 2010, Hamilton competed in the 2010 Indianapolis 500 for de Ferran Dragon Racing.
 He was involved in an incident with Tomas Scheckter on the first lap of the race, and was classified in 33rd, last place.

 Hamilton's final season of races would be 2011.
 He finished 24th in the 2011 Indianapolis 500.
 He also raced in the Twin 275's at Texas for unfinished business.
 His final start would be at the tragic 2011 IZOD IndyCar World Championship at Las Vegas.
 Hamilton was fortunate enough to escape the major accident on lap eleven that killed Dan Wheldon, but the race was abandoned, and the results were scratched from official record.
 When the new chassis and engine package was introduced for the 2012 season, Hamilton was unable to secure a car for the 2012 Indianapolis 500 due to a lack of available rides.

 In 2013, Hamilton joined the Stadium Super Trucks, serving as a substitute for Jimmy Vasser at Honda Indy Toronto; Hamilton started first in the event, but engine trouble forced him to finish seventh.
-In 2014, he made his season debut at the Firestone Grand Prix of St. Petersburg, where he placed 8th in the first race and 9th in the second race.
+In 2014, he made his season debut at the Firestone Grand Prix of St. Petersburg, where he placed eighth in the first race and ninth in the second race.